sighack/sighack.github.io/_posts/2018-02-09-exporting-high-resolution-images-in-processing.md

 **NOTE: If you want to skip the details and start a new sketch with all this built in, you can just copy-paste this [boilerplate code from over here on GitHub](https://gist.github.com/mvanga/b1b8839f94aae70e34cfa3fb334e8845).**

-In order to create high-resolution images, however, we first need to make our sketch _deterministic_.
+In order to create high-resolution images, we first need to make our sketch _deterministic_.
 That means we make sure that we can always recreate whatever is on the screen exactly the same way.